ctaguchi/multipa/README.md

 We aim to include more languages to take into account linguistic diversity.

 ## How to run
+First, run `pip install -r requirements.txt` for required packages if you need.

-You will first need to convert the transcription in the CommonVoice dataset into IPA.
+You need to convert the transcription in the CommonVoice dataset into IPA before training a model.
 To do so, run `preprocess.py`; for example,
 ```
 python preprocess.py \